wjlewis/wjlewis.github.io/quotes.md

 > \- T.H.
 White

 > And now that you don't have to be perfect, you can be good.
 >
 > \- John Steinbeck

-> And this I believe: that the free, exploring mind of the individual human is
-> the most valuable thing in the world.
-> And this I would fight for: the freedom of the mind to take any direction it
-> wishes, undirected.
-> And this I must fight against: any idea, religion, or government which limits
-> or destroys the individual.
-> This is what I am and what I am about.
->
-> \- John Steinbeck